Tamassp/Chess-Strategy-Game/README.md

 I do not have a WebGL build since I'm using Github Pages for my portfolio, but I have a build in a ZIP file (only 30 megabyte) that can be downloaded from this google drive: https://drive.google.com/drive/folders/1x-7COsMJ1hqLE1l8SrnBCmlufrjGIwCG?fbclid=IwAR0Yl-u3OZeopfJaGDe4H_NBr5fRPgN40MxSg3SbOLqG0kSyAhtQhzOXWe4

+OR lately I added another zip in the handin folder containing the game :)